Planning a National Park Road Trip, Are We?

 - Remember to bring cash for campgrounds and other random places that are cash only.

-- We’re coffee addicts and these are our go-to beans, Jim got us hooked on them.
+- We’re hooked on coffee and these are our go-to beans, Jim got us hooked on them.

 - We like to boil water for tea, coffee, etc. and we like it to happen quickly.